SillyCatDev/Gelio-11/README.md

 ##### You will have to build the .iso file from source, if that sounds complicated, don't worry, really isn't.
 Just follow the steps :)

   Prerequisites:
-  - A 8 GB or more USB
+  - A 8 GB or more USB Stick / Flash Drive
   - Rufus
-  - Windows 11 (or 10) ISO file
+  - The ISO file (download from here:
-  - GImageX

   Steps:
   [Download Rufus](https://github.com/pbatard/rufus/releases/download/v3.18/rufus-3.18.exe) and run it as Administrator (Right click the downloaded file and select "Run as administrator" from the menu)"